 - U.S. citizens and green card holders and applicants are not eligible to apply.

 Required Documents (All documents must be submitted in one email message to email@example.com by no later than July 31, 2021.
 Please carefully read the Application Guidelines below)

-- Resume (your resume can include your work history, post-secondary education, any memberships in educational, professional or civic organizations and if there are any awards, publications or honors that you have received).
+- Resume in English (your resume can include your work history, post-secondary education, any memberships in educational, professional or civic organizations and if there are any awards, publications or honors that you have received).

 - Copy of the picture/date page of your current valid

 - Brief biographical personal statement (in English) that will be printed in the program booklet should you be selected for the program.
 Your personal statement may include current position and responsibilities, your professional interests, and any other information you would like to share.